mermaidpurse/wrapsher/docs/functions.md

 Of course, functions can be defined and called that take no arguments (nullary).

-By convention, because the first argument is important, it's usually called the receiver, whether it's written that way or not.
+By convention, because the first argument is used in resolving function dispatch, it's usually called the receiver, whether it's written that way or not.

 ## Function dispatch/polymorphism